College of Health Professions

 You may upload a scanned copy of your DAT or PCAT exam results with your RFUCAS application.
 Be sure that the exam results show your name as it appears on your application, the date of the examination, and an Examinee ID number.

 I’m taking the April MCAT.
 Is that okay?
 What about the GRE?

-In general, taking the MCAT or GRE in April or early May should allow sufficient time for the results to be received before the final materials deadline of August 1.
+In general, taking the MCAT or GRE in April or early May should allow sufficient time for the results to be received before the application deadline of June 30.
 Please consult the individual exams for score release dates to ensure enough time.
 We will not begin the review process on your application until we have received your examination result.